Department of Methodology and Statistics

 - Optimal design and sample sizes for nested designs (cluster randomised and multicentre trials)

-- correcting for baseline group differences in nonrandomized studies (Lord’s ancova paradox)
+- Correcting for baseline group differences in nonrandomised studies (Lord’s ancova paradox)

 Our colleagues from the Methodology and Statistics dept. of the Faculty of Health, Medicine and Life sciences, with whom we cooperate, furthermore conduct research on: